mapninja/Earthsys144/week05/04_OPTIONAL_introducing_storymaps_on_arcgis_online.md

 # Introducing StoryMaps on ArcGIS Online

+> **Optional support lab:** This workshop is provided as practice and final-project support.
+Complete it if you want additional guidance using ArcGIS StoryMaps.

 ## Overview

 ArcGIS StoryMaps is a web-based publishing tool for combining maps, text, images, video, and other media into a structured spatial narrative.